gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 2 Motor Drivetrain → 4 Motor Drivetrain
 =======================================
-In general, it is not recommended for teams to use 2 motors on the drivetrain, but instead use 4.
+.. important:: In general, it is not recommended for teams to use 2 motors on
+    the drivetrain, but instead use 4.
     This is mainly due to the added power and increased acceleration 4 motors provide.
 Typically, top speed is determined by the gear ratio and the motor specifications, not the number of motors.
 **However**, acceleration is affected by the number of motors,